gesiscss/Wikipedia-Politician-Network/README.md

 ```{r, engine='bash', count_lines}
 python downloader.py [file.csv] [path_save] [thread_number]
 ```
-**THE SERVER CAN CURRENTLY NOT TAKE MORE THAN 3 THREADS
+> NOTE: THE SERVER CAN CURRENTLY NOT TAKE MORE THAN 3 THREADS

 ### parser.py
 Opens specified list of files in **files_dir**, filters them per names in **names_file**, saves filtered files in **save_dir** using **num_threads**